 Dine At Madame Bee’s Kitchen

-Madame Bee’s Kitchen is home to an award-winning chef who makes delicious Peranakan dishes with local flavours and influences.
+Another of the top places in Terengganu for food is Madame Bee’s Kitchen.
+This restaurant is home to an award-winning chef who makes delicious Peranakan dishes with local flavours and influences.
 I particularly recommend the Terengganu laksa.

 Taste The Great Coffee At Star Anise

-A top 10 things to do in Kuala Terengganu list would not be complete without making sure you pop into Kuala Terengganu’s best coffee joint!
-Open from midday to midnight in Chinatown, you have no excuse not to grab a sweet coffee or to take a break between sightseeing for some pie or cheesecake.
+One of the top 10 things to do in Kuala Terengganu is to pop into Kuala Terengganu’s best coffee joint!
+Open from midday to midnight in Chinatown; this is the perfect place to grab a sweet coffee or to take a break between sightseeing for some pie or cheesecake.

 Relax at Batu Buruk (Beach)

 Looking for some beach time with your Kuala Terengganu main attractions?
-Head to Batu Buruk.
+Then head to Batu Buruk.